Ignite Adaptive Sports is a 501(c)3, nonprofit, located at the beautiful Eldora Mountain Resort, just 21 miles from Boulder, CO.

 Who We Serve

 The 200+ students who take advantage of Ignite have special needs that cannot be met by traditional teaching methods.
 We offer lessons to individuals of all ages and turn no one away due to their disability or ability to pay for our services.
-We have also established a Veterans Program, accounting for 25% of our lessons, to promote a healthy and active lifestyle and a positive outlook on life for wounded or disabled service men and women.
-During lessons, students not only enjoy their time on the mountain, they also build confidence that they can apply to other areas of life.
+We have a program for veterans to promote a healthy and active lifestyle and a positive outlook on life for wounded or disabled service men and women.

 Who We Are

 Our program is the result of the committed efforts of 200 volunteers who serve as snowsport instructors, equipment technicians, program managers, schedulers, record-keepers, fundraisers and on the Board of Directors.
 All volunteers receive thorough training both in the classroom and on the snow to provide a safe, fun and educational experience for students.
-Over 75% of our lead instructors have PSIA/AASI certifications in addition to training provided by Ignite.
-Some volunteers have disabilities, or children with disabilities, but most of our volunteers say they participate because they want to share their skills and love of the sport.
-In 2013 Ignite created three new staff positions including the Executive Director, Development Director and Marketing Director.
+Almost half of our lead instructors have PSIA/AASI certifications in addition to training provided by Ignite.
+Some volunteers have disabilities, or children with disabilities, but most of our volunteers say they participate because they want to share their skills and love of snowsports.